maxjcoder/max-jackson-profile/README.md

 # My Profile

-# This is my portfolio of work from Jan., 2019 to July, 2019
+This is my portfolio of work from Jan., 2019 to July, 2019

+## Code Overview
+This website consists of three pages:
+* index.html (About Me)
+* portfolio.html (Portfolio of Work)
+* contact.html (Working contact form that uses Javascript, Jquery, and Ajax to send messages to my email account)

+Each page follows a consistent format:
+* Jumbotron Heading with my profile's slogan
+* Navigation Bar
+* Brand Statement
+* Call to Action Card describing the focus of the page
+* Sidebar Card linking to social media (e.g., LinkedIn, Git Hub, and Stack Overflow)
+* Resume Link
+* Link to my higher education portfolio
+* Footer

 #### Directory Structure

-All the recommended files and directories should look like the following structure:
+The files and directories utilize the following structure:

 ```
 ├── assets